Sentences

 English Imperative sentences are also of two types:

-The subject of an imperative sentence is the pronoun 'you' that is usually omitted because it is implied in the meaning of the imperative verb.
+The subject of an imperative sentence is the pronoun 'you' which is usually omitted because it is implied in the meaning of the imperative verb.
 For example:

 Speak!